TarundeepJoshi/TarundeepJoshi/README.md

 - 👋 Hi, I’m @TarundeepJoshi
 - Projects done by me on - https://www.frontendmentor.io/profile/TarundeepJoshi and on https://app.netlify.com/teams/tarundeepjoshi/overview
-- 🌱 I’m currently learning about web development and little bit of networking skills
+- 🌱
-- 💞️ I’m looking to collaborate on web developer projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me .. mailforwork884@gmail.com

 <!---